 Mary Baker didn’t want to be a maid.
 But it was 1817 in England, and she was nobody, so what choice did she have?
 Go to America.
 And that journey is where we find her, on the dock in Bristol – she’s put on a turban and is speaking a made up language.
 She soon attracts the attention of a smooth talking Irishman who “translates” for her, and an American patron.
 Mary Baker realizes they want a princess, and she becomes one, Princess Caraboo.
 Based on a true story, Mary Baker manages to fool the scientists who are sent to examine her, and convince the nobles who gather to celebrate her.
 It’s about a girl who didn’t want to stay where she was put, in her place, in her time.
 It’s about a girl who wanted more.
 And got it.

 The Funkentine Rapture

-Shango Amin, Adrian Bailey, Shoshana Bean, Aisha DeHass, Cary Gant, Dion Graham, Montalbon Paulo, Billy Porter, Anika Noni Rose, Lawrence Stallings, Joy Styles, Marty Thomas, Jeffery Thompson, Richard Vida and Lillias White
+Shango Amin, Adrian Baily, Shoshana Bean, Aisha DeHass, Cary Gant, Dion Graham, Montalbon Paulo, Billy Porter, Anika Noni Rose, Lawrence Stallings, Joy Styles, Marty Thomas, Jeffery Thompson, Richard Vida and Lillias White

 The soaring ’70s.
 Platform shoes, skyhigh ‘fros, and a beat to take you even higher.
 When an aspiring funkmaster reaches for the stars, he’s caught in an uproarious battle between good and evil, funk and disco, Kentucky fried and Harlem’s catfish surprise.
 Can he win the girl, gain the gig, and rescue the recipe from heinous hands?